 Is Sofia, Bulgaria worth visiting?
 That’s a great question, especially as we head into warmer spring weather.
 If you haven’t seen too much of Europe, you’re probably better off planning visits elsewhere.
 But if you enjoy off the beaten path destinations, with fewer tourists, then a visit to Sofia might be ideal.
-It’s also the European Union’s cheapest capital city, so that’s certainly appealing for travelers looking to maximize budgets.
+It’s also the European Union’s cheapest capital city, so that’s certainly appealing if you’re looking to maximize your budget.

 We visited Sofia this past November, sandwiching a four day stay in transit from Greece to London.
 There are around four direct flights daily between London and Sofia during normal times.
 And as Bulgaria is now part of the EU, it’s easier than ever to travel there.
 The Black Sea Resort town of Varna is also becoming increasingly popular in summer, with direct flights there from around Europe.

 Temperatures hit freezing during our mid-November visit to Sofia.
 You won’t encounter too many smiling faces when it’s bitterly cold.
 Like many places that shift between extreme temperatures, Bulgarians are generally friendlier when the weather is warmer (according to other sources).
 So don’t visit Bulgaria in winter unless you’re planning to partake in winter sports.